bennycheung/bennycheung.github.io/_posts/2023-12-10-exploring-llms-on-universal-intelligence.md

 Minsky's experiment reveals that among the vast number of possible computational processes, most are unproductive or trivial (the 'X's), but a sparse few (the 'A's) tend to exhibit identical or similar useful behaviors.
 This consistency among the A-machines despite the diversity of the starting rules suggests an inherent efficiency in certain computational paths which lead to the development of basic arithmetic-like functions.

 The illustration metaphorically suggests that in the early stages of computational (or cognitive) development, simpler and more efficient processes are more likely to emerge and be replicated.
-This mirrors natural evolution, where simple biological processes evolve into more complex structures over time.
-Just as simple chemical reactions led to the formation of complex molecules and eventually to life, simple computational processes may lead to the development of complex cognitive functions.

 This experiment underscores a foundational concept in both computer science and cognitive science: despite an astronomical number of possible processes or ideas, functional and efficient ones are rare but tend to be similar across different systems.
 These efficient processes form the building blocks of more complex operations, whether in computational machines or in the human mind, leading to the advanced forms of intelligence that we strive to understand.

-### The Sparseness Principle Explains the Limit of LLMs
+### The Limitations of LLMs

 When we consider the generation of language and concepts by LLMs, we often find that these models produce outputs that seem familiar or derivative of existing ideas.
 This is because LLMs operate by parsing and recombining vast datasets of human language.
 They do not create in a vacuum but instead draw upon the collective pool of human knowledge encoded in their training data.
 As Minsky suggests, the rarity of unique ideas is due to the limited number of simple processes that can lead to significant and distinct outcomes.
 In the context of LLMs, this means that the apparent creativity of these models is often the result of remixing or repurposing existing information rather than creating something entirely new from scratch.